-- 3. Public Hearing: A public hearing is scheduled for the April 23, 2018 Planning Board meeting. - 4.
+- 3. Public Hearing: A public hearing was held at the April 23, 2018 Planning Board meeting. - 4.
 Site Walk: At the Planning Board meeting on January 8, 2018 the Planning Board determined that a site walk was not necessary for this project.